22RC/ebpf-dns-latency/README.md

 # ebpf-dns-latency
-trace latency to resolve a query
+trace latency to resolve a dns query with eBPF